Cold Email Β· Scaling

 Warm-up requirement2-3 weeks per mailbox before live sendsSame per mailbox, staggered when adding new inboxes

-Monitoring cadenceWeekly manual review sufficientDaily internal review + automated external blocklist alerts
+Monitoring cadenceWeekly manual review sufficientDaily review + automated external blocklist alerts

 Risk when one mailbox failsLow: other mailboxes unaffectedCampaign-wide open rate drop without a pull-and-replace protocol